Spacelocust/cleancode-sveltekit/README.md

 | `make format`        | Format the app using Biome.                                           |
 | `make update`        | Update the dependencies with Bun.                                     |
 | `make logs`          | Show the logs of the different containers.                            |

+To list all the available commands, run the `make` command.

 ## E2E tests